Temesgendemeke/alx-system_engineering-devops/0x02-shell_redirections/README.md

 5. I'd prefer the first ones actually first line #!/bin/bash to tell terminal my code is bash script on second line i used "head -n10 /etc/passwd" to print the first 10 lines on the file

+6. Line #2
+first line #!/bin/bash to tell terminal my code is bash script on second line i used "head -n 3 iacta | -1 tail " to display 3 thired line of the file